silky/silky.github.com/src/posts/reviews-one-simple-trick.md

    and doesn't really empower them in any meaningful way.
 Ultimately, it will just slow you down, and upset people.

+5. *Stop caring, the market will decide for you*: Does you product get better?
+   Do things work?
+Are you getting more features?
+Then who is really to say what is "correct"?
+Isn't the ultimate arbitrar of truth the users anyway?
+   Shouldn't we just get more things in front of them as fast as possible?

+   Obviously, this framing is both correct and crazy.
+In theory it's true that only visible functionality matters; but it's also true that something can be visibly accurate but wildly off in ever-so-slightly different circumstances.
+We're not yet at the point where it's possible to operate this way.
+Maybe we're approaching this with better-tested ecosystems and the combination of theorem provers in connection with code; but ultimately we'll always need to review our stated intention, even in that promised land.

+   So let's just agree that, for the short term, we're going to need _some_ kind of human review.

+6. *Actually no, just let AI review it*: Naturally, we can just have the AI perform it's own review.
+Pragmatically, this can be very effective, certainly for catching missed things, bugs, security issues, etc. But I feel for gaining certainity that what you asked for is actually done correctly, we're still going to want some oversight.

+Let's then see an old idea that can still be compatible with any of these approaches, if we so wished it.

 ### An old idea: create stacked branches